In a perfect world, your web pages rank on the first page of Google for every keyword.

-- Find traffic costs and by that get an idea what country converts better for the keyword.
+- Find traffic costs and get an idea of what country converts better for the keyword.

-- Find Traffic distribution for each organic ranking positions.
+- Find Traffic distribution for each organic ranking position.

 - Find whether keyword rank for any SERP feature such as Instant Answer, Local Pack, and News.